 To start your self-employment career, you don’t need to rent an office, buy a desk and computer, or spend money on other start-up costs and ongoing overhead expenses.
 You can run your business from home.
 Sure, you need to find customers, but to be successful, your first and only priority is a reliable vehicle.
 It doesn’t have to be a van, either.

-Chances are you already have a smartphone, so you can download the route planning app Circuit and use it free for routes up to 10 stops.
+Chances are you already have a smartphone, so you can download Circuit Route Planner and use it free for routes up to 10 stops.
 Or, for only $20 per month, you can use it to optimize unlimited routes of up to 500 stops.
 That’ll get you to quitting time even sooner.

 A courier doesn’t have to be a full-time job if that isn’t what you want.
 You can start a courier business while you’re at your current job, and eventually move to full-time when (and if) you want.
 You could work as much or as little as you like.

 Finding a way to make a good living while still enjoying your work isn’t as easy as it sounds.
-Some people can’t imagine sitting behind a desk every day, or dealing with irritating co-workers or a boss that makes work even less enjoyable.
+Some people can’t imagine sitting behind a desk every day or dealing with irritating co-workers or a boss that makes work even less enjoyable.